If you’re creating quality content that doesn’t quite hit the mark in search engine results, we should discuss keywords and keyword intent in SEO.

 Google doesn’t just rank pages based on keywords anymore, especially after the helpful content update that sent so many previously well-ranked pages down the drain.

-Getting keyword intent right is now more important because Google wants to provide users with the most relevant results.
+Getting keyword intent right is now more crucial because Google aims to deliver users with the most relevant results.

 So, the question is, how do you optimize your content to align with user intent?